Principal bundles under reductive groups: Applications to principal bundles

-Let $F$ be a transitive affine groupoid over an extension $k'$ of $k$, $P$ be a principal $(H,F)$\nd bundle, $F_0$ be a transitive affine subgroupoid of $F$, and $P_0$ be a principal $(H,F_0)$\nd subbundle of $P$.
-We can form other principal subbundles of $P$ starting from $P_0$ using the following operations of conjugation, extension and gauge transformation.
-The conjugate of $P_0$ by $g$ in $H^0(k',F^\mathrm{diag})$ is the principal $(H,g^{-1}F_0g)$\nd subbundle
+Let $G$ be a affine $k$\nd group, $P$ be a principal $(H,G)$\nd bundle, $G_1$ be a $k$\nd subgroup of $G$, and $P_1$ be a principal $(H,G_1)$\nd subbundle of $P$.
+We can form other principal subbundles of $P$ starting from $P_1$ using the following operations of conjugation, extension and gauge transformation.
+The conjugate of $P_1$ by $g$ in $G(k)$ is the principal $(H,g^{-1}G_1g)$\nd subbundle